 Do you offer Nitrous Oxide (Gas) as well as other sedation methods?

-Nitrous Oxide and IV sedation are available in our office.
-If you would like to choose either of these options, please let us know before hand as they require additional time.
+Nitrous Oxide is available in our office.
+If you would like this option, please let us know beforehand as they require additional time.

 Why do I need a crown (cap)?